 You’ve got the schedule down.
-Baby is FINALLY sleeping more…and then, WHAM!
+Baby is FINALLY sleeping more… and then, WHAM!
 Suddenly she’s not.
 Welcome to what is commonly referred to as the 4 month sleep regression.
 Some may refer to this phase as increased wakefulness, but it all amounts to the same thing: you and baby have newly found your groove, and now baby just isn’t acting like herself.
 This (very common) sleep regression is characterized by a distinct change in your baby’s behavior.
-Some indicators that you’re experiencing the 4 month sleep regression (other than the fact that your baby is 4 months old) are: • Increased fussiness; • Multiple night wakings (especially if your baby has just begun to sleep longer stretches during the night); • Reduced naps or “disaster naps”; and • Changes in appetite.
+Some indicators that you’re experiencing the 4 month sleep regression are:

-In other words, your baby’s sleep schedule just turned on its head.
+To put it simply, your baby’s sleep schedule just turned on its head.
 The good news?
 This probably means that your baby is growing.
 According to research done by Rijt and Plooij, authors of Wonder Weeks, your baby is becoming more engaged in the world around him.
 As your baby realizes that he can interact with his world, he also begins to realize that his actions affect others, and that he has a bit more control of his surroundings.
 More commonly, this sleep regression is associated with growth spurts.
 You may notice that your baby has outgrown his current wardrobe, or has begun to increase his mobility (it’s not uncommon for babies to learn to roll over during this time).
-Parents often can’t figure out why their sweet baby is suddenly a sleep deprived, fussy, cranky, overtired baby overnight.
-They begin to question if it could be an ear infection, teething, lack of supply (for breastfeeding moms), or maybe he’s got reflux…the list goes on.
-What parents don’t often realize is that around this time your baby’s sleep rhythms have also changed (just to throw more into the mix of their little world changing).

 Infant Sleep Patterns